 They also needed watchtowers, where people could keep watch over the land for trespassers, protect the property, and be able to alert those of a possible attack.
 For the nation to be monitored, they built the watchtowers at 1,500 feet intervals throughout the Great Wall.
 The exact number of watchtowers is unknown, although we know it was well over ten thousand.
 During warring times, bowmen stood guard at the watchtowers ready for attack.
 These bowmen also had a system to alert other people when they saw men approaching.
 These men, along with many of the troops, lived in the watchtowers.
 They also stored their weapons there for easy access.

 Today, the Great Wall no longer serves as a defense system, but rather as a fantastic structure that many travel from across the world to view.
 Some believe you can see the great wall from space.
 Although it is an enormous structure, this is untrue, because although it is long, it is not wide enough to see.
-We would be just as likely to see a highway system, like the Great Wall from space.
+We would be just as likely to see a highway system from space.

 If these walls could talk, they would be able to tell a history of over 2,000 years.
 They saw the warring times, the peaceful times, death, pain, victory, and joy.
 Their history is longer than the wall itself, which is why so many people are fascinated by it.
 Not only do they have the stories of the war, but of the men who built it.

 - "Beijing Great Wall."
 China Odyssey Tours.
 Accessed February 28, 2018. http://www.chinaodysseytours.com/beijing/beijing-great-wall.html.

 - "Great Wall of China."
 Travel China Guide.
 Accessed February 28, 2010. https://www.travelchinaguide.com/china_great_wall/.

 Christine Reyes from Virginia on January 12, 2019:

 I find the history behind this walls very interesting.
 It made me love studying history even more.
 I am a new hubber and i am finding your topics very much interesting.